-P. N. Singer is a research fellow at Birkbeck, University of London, having previously taught at Kings College, London and held research positions at Newcastle University and at the Humboldt-Universität zu Berlin (visiting).
+P. N. Singer is a research fellow at Birkbeck, University of London, having previously taught at Kings College, London and held research positions at Newcastle University and at the Huboldt-Universität zu Berlin (visiting).
 He began his research in ancient philosophy and science in Cambridge, where he completed his PhD ('Galen on the Soul: Philosophy and Medicine in the Second Century AD') under Prof. G. E. R. Lloyd.
-His research centres on ancient Graeco-Roman conceptions of, and practical approaches to, health, disease, diagnostics, clinical practice, the mind–body relationship and the emotions, in both medical and philosophical contexts, with further interests in ancient knowledge exchange and paedagogics.
-He has published a series of articles and book chapters on these themes; co-edited (with Chiara Thumiger) a major volume on mental illness in Greek medicine; and translated a number of works by Galen into English (including several never previously translated into a modern language), in volumes published by both Oxford University Press and Cambridge University Press (the ongoing Cambridge Galen Translations series).
+His research centres on notions of the mind or soul (psychê), and on the relationship of mind to body, in Graeco-Roman thought, both philosophical and medical, with a particular focus on Galen (2nd–3rd century CE).
+He has published a series of articles and book chapters on related themes; co-edited (with Chiara Thumiger) a major volume on mental illness in Greek medicine; and translated a number of works by Galen into English (including several never previously translated into a modern language).
+Work in progress includes a major study, with translation, of Galen's works on the pulse.

 PhD (1993), Classics/Ancient Philosophy, Cambridge University